 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against Americollect?

-As of March 2017, the Better Business Bureau reported 68 closed Americollect complaints over the previous few decades, including 34 closed Americollect complaints over the past 12 months.
+As of December 2020, the Better Business Bureau reported 122 Americollect complaints over the previous 3 years, including 46 closed complaints over the past 12 months.
 The BBB provides Americollect an A- rating.
 Additionally, Justia lists five Americollect complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and two alleging violations of the Fair Credit Reporting Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 85 closed Americollect complaints for 2016.

 1851 S. Alverno Road

 Can Americollect Sue Me or Garnish My Wages?

 It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Americollect would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!